 Why, you might wonder, would anyone in their right mind use a map highlighting the Mississippi River system for a monthly post about the elevation of the largest reservoir on the Colorado River?
 The reason is a renewed offer on the table from Las Vegas water manager Pat Mulroy.
 Divert the Mississippi and its tributaries to feed upper basin Colorado River users, give Vegas the water therefore left in the Colorado River system and she’ll leave the Great Basin aquifer alone.
 “The instate project wouldn’t be needed because at that point what you’ve done is securitize the Colorado River,” she tells a reporter for “Vegas, Inc.”

 This transcontinental flood control scheme isn’t new.
 Pat’s been braving ribald mockery over it for at least three years now.
-The “give me more Colorado River water or the Great Basin desert gets it” line isn’t new either —…keep looking »
+The “give me more Colorado River water or the Great Basin desert gets it” line isn’t new either — that’s been a …keep looking »